 Best Airbnb in Kilauea: North Country Farms Cottage

 No Kauai neighborhood guide would be complete without this unique offering.
-It’s a small cottage separated from the main house and surrounded by lush farmland.
-The area is charmingly landscaped to ensure your privacy and the cottage is bright and airy and includes a kitchenette.
+It’s a small cottage separated from the main house, surrounded by lush farmland.
+The area is charmingly landscaped to ensure your privacy, and the cottage itself is bright and airy, and includes a kitchenette.

-Hanalei is on the North Shore and is probably the most popular area for tourists on the island.
-You’ll find a huge variety of travelers in this area, from families to surfers, and people looking for a luxury experience.
-This is the ideal place when you’re trying to decide where to stay in Kauai for nightlife, as it’s filled with restaurants, bars, and the kind of travelers who want to party.
+Hanalei is on the North shore, and is probably the most popular area for tourists on the island.
+You’ll find a huge variety of travelers, from families to surfers, and people looking for a luxury experience.
+It is the ideal place to stay if you’re looking to enjoy nightlife.
+It’s filled with restaurants and bars to fill your long holiday nights.

-But that isn’t all that this destination has to offer.
-It’s also good for families, solo travelers, and people who want to experience Kauai’s local culture too.
-There are several important historic sites in the town as well as local art galleries and interesting, unique shops.
-And the town offers a range of accommodation options, so you’ll be able to find somewhere to stay that suits you whether you’re looking for a hotel or a hostel in Kauai.
+Hanalei is also a good spot for families, solo travelers, and people who want to experience Kauai’s local culture.
+There are several important historic sites in the town, as well as local art galleries and interesting, unique shops.
+The town offers a range of accommodation options, so you’ll be able to find somewhere to stay that suits you whether you’re looking for a hotel or a hostel in Kauai.

 Things to See and Do in Hanalei

-– Take a stroll along the iconic Hanalei Pier and do some people watching.
+– Take a stroll along the iconic Hanalei Pier to do some people watching.

-– Stroll through the incredible Limahuli Garden and Preserve, where you’ll find 17 acres of immaculate landscapes.
+– Wander through the incredible Limahuli Garden and Preserve, where you’ll find 17 acres of immaculate landscapes.

 – Head up to the Hanalei Valley Overlook for astonishing views.

-– Spend some time on the beach at Anini Beach or Tunnels Beach.
+– Spend some time at Anini Beach, or Tunnels Beach.

 – Take a trip to see Mokuaeae Island and its array of birdlife.